Mochitto/Markdown2Anki/README.md

 For example, `Alt+1` will show the first tab if it's not-active, or make it full-screen if it's active.

 ## Creating a new theme
-The theme was made with customizablity in mind; you can learn more on how to make your own theme in the [theme builder folder's README](<LINK>).
+The theme was made with customizability in mind; you can learn more on how to make your own theme in the [theme builder folder's README](https://github.com/Mochitto/Markdown2Anki/tree/master/theme_builder).
 Once you've made your own theme, you can submit it as a contribution to make it "official" and share it with others.

 ## Contributing and dev documentation
-The project was build with contributions and future projects in mind, using expressive names, doc strings on functions/classes/modules and types.
+The project was built with contributions and future projects in mind, using expressive names, doc strings on functions/classes/modules and types.
-You can read more on the project's inner workings in the [CONTRIBUTING.md](<LINK>).
+You can read more on the project's inner workings in the [CONTRIBUTING.md](https://github.com/Mochitto/Markdown2Anki/blob/master/CONTRIBUTING.md).
-If you want to help with issues, you can head to [this project's kanban](<LINK>).
+If you want to help with issues, you can head to [this project's kanban](https://github.com/users/Mochitto/projects/3).

-If you have any question or find something in the documentation that is not clear, let me know with an issue, I'll (mochitto) will get back to you asap!
+If you have any questions or find something in the documentation that is not clear, let me know with an issue, I'll (mochitto) will get back to you asap!

 ## The reasons behind the project
 Anki uses formatted text and html, but makes users pick a very strict way of defining that, while using plain text.